Rachel Lloyd: Life in New York

 In 1997, Lloyd immigrated to the US to begin working with incarcerated adult women.
 She began working with adult women who were coming out of prostitution, as well as women incarcerated at Rikers Island and county correctional facilities.
 She later began addressing domestic policy in an effort to abolish sex trafficking, primarily focusing on the commercial sexual exploitation of children and young women.
-She also reached out to women working the streets on Hunts Point in the Bronx.
+She also reached out to women working the streets of Hunts Point in the Bronx.
 During this time, she observed the need for community services for young women who were either at risk of being sexually exploited or were currently being trafficked.
 She recognised the severe emotional and practical needs of women and young girls who were being ignored by traditional government-based social service agencies.

 After arriving in New York, Lloyd returned to school and began studying in preparation to take her General Educational Development (or GED) test.
 Passing successfully certified that her academic skills and abilities were equivalent to receiving an American education at the high school level.
 With this certification, she continued on to college, earning a Bachelor of Arts degree in Psychology from Marymount Manhattan College and her Masters in Applied Urban Anthropology from the City College of New York.

 Despite some painful memories, Lloyd states that she does not regret her life.
 "Obviously there have been experiences I would rather not have had and pain I wish I hadn't felt, but every experience, every tear, every hardship has equipped me for the work I do now," she says.
 "I get such deep satisfaction from knowing I'm fulfilling my purpose, that my life is counting for something; it puts all the past hurts into perspective.
 My pain has become my passion and I find true joy in my work, in my life, and in seeing 'my girls' fulfill their purpose too."